-Foster Care Counts because even a small amount of time, effort, and contribution can help to change the life of a youth in foster care.
-If we all work together to help our nation's children, we can support the public systems that are helping to raise these youth - together we can give them the tools and hope for the future that they deserve.
+Foster Care Counts recognizes that if each of us gives even a small amount of time, effort, OR MONETARY contribution, we can help to change the life of a youth in foster care.
+By working together, we can support the families, relatives, and public systems that help to raise and secure the future of our nation’s children.

 Foster youth are our nation's daughters and sons.
 They are our future professors, policymakers and parents.
 They are children who face challenges and circumstances beyond their control and who deserve a chance to graduate from college, create careers, and someday build families of their own.
 Foster youth are our youth and we can help make a difference in their lives.

 Children enter foster care when their parents are unable, for any number of reasons, to give them the care they need.
 The purpose of foster care is to provide temporary living arrangements for children who cannot remain safely at home for various circumstances including neglect, physical and sexual abuse, or parents with drug addictions.
 The primary goal is to reunite children with their parents whenever possible, but if that isn't possible, the secondary goal is to secure another permanent home, ideally through adoption.
 Too often, however, these goals are not achieved, and these children are left without any stable family.

 Children who are placed in foster care can spend years moving from one placement to another.
 This instability alone has negative residual effects on a child - not to mention the trauma caused by a child's removal and separation from their biological parents.
 The resulting impact ranges from stifled academic achievement to enduring emotional, behavioral and mental health problems.
 We all know it takes a strong stable home and a community of support to nurture children into their teens, which most foster youth simply don't receive.